arbor-sim/arbor/doc/cpp_recipe.rst

 .. topic:: Stay thread safe

-    The load balancing and model construction are multithreaded, i.e. multiple threads query the recipe simultaneously.
+    The load balancing and model construction are multithreaded, that is multiple threads query the recipe simultaneously.
-    So calls to a recipe member should not have side effects, and use lazy evaluation when possible (see `Be lazy <recipe_lazy_>`_).
+    Hence calls to a recipe member should not have side effects, and should use lazy evaluation when possible (see `Be lazy <recipe_lazy_>`_).

 .. _recipe_lazy: